Message Kinds

 trace

-trace reports lifecycle state, progress, results, and artifact references for an interaction.
+trace reports lifecycle state, progress, results, and artifact references for one work unit.

 Trace envelope requirements